3L0C/mpvSockets-smpv/README.md

 `"--x11-name=umpv"`

-will set the WM_CLASS value of the opened window to
+will set the WM_CLASS value of the opened window to:
 `WM_CLASS(STRING) = "umpv", "mpv"`

 without this the changes made in mpvSockets.lua will not work. either make this change to umpv yourself or replace your old version with this one.